meanmodemoda/msdv-data-structures/week04/README.md

 **Decisions**:

 1. The AA Meeting data is relatively static and small scale.
 However, I still chose to normalize the data to reduce redundency and most importantly preserve data integrity as we have observed the original data has huge data integrity issues.
 2. The data structure that comes out of the database should be in JSON format that allows nested objects and arrays.
 The JSON format provides flexiblity in multi-dimensional user search and filtering.
 One example would be - one meeting can be tagged with an array of special interests [`young`,`queer`] or [`senior`,`korean-speaking`,`cancer survivor`].
-If the data structure is in table format, it will force the meeting to have only one special interest option.
+If the data structure is in table format, it will force the meeting to have only one special interest option or surface a meeting multiple times just because it has multiple special interests.
 3. In terms of the hierachy, I think the schema structure resembles a star schema.
 With table `meeting` in the center serving as a fact-like table, and other tables linked to it as dimentional tables.
 ###
 **Schema Design**: